dhairya-quash/TEST-REPO/Test.md

 ## Conclusion

 Congratulations!
 You have successfully set up Quash using Docker.
-If you have any questions or need further assistance, don't hesitate to reach out to the Quash community or consult the documentation.
+If you have any questions or need further assistance, don't hesitate to reach out to the Quash community via [Discord](https://discord.com/invite/Nxbe8F6aqw) or consult the documentation.

 Happy bug reporting!